-- The story of a very unlikely friendship between an escaped psychiatric patient and a lost six year old.
+- The story of a very unlikely friendship between an escaped mental health patient and a lost six year old

-Escaped psychiatric patient Kevin Haggerty is not pleased about his diagnosis, even less pleased about being on a section of the Mental Health Act, and distinctly upset about being told he is not the reincarnation of the pharaoh Ramses 2nd.
+Escaped mental health patient Kevin Haggerty is not pleased about his diagnosis, even less pleased about being on a section of the Mental Health Act and distinctly upset about being told he is not the reincarnation of the pharaoh Ramses 2nd.
 On his way to Egypt, via the Tesco Express, he stumbles across the nemesis to all his plans: Millie - a six-year old girl mislaid by her father.
 Together they embark on a journey that will change their lives forever.

-Venues also have the option of booking this show alongside Pandemonium as a double bill, with Pandemonium in the first half and Kevin in the second.
+Venues also have the option of booking this show alongside Poetry Jukebox as a double bill, with Kevin in the first half and Poetry Jukebox in the second.
 Or vice versa!

 Reviews for Kevin, King of Egypt

-“Weird… heartfelt… laugh out loud funny and so intelligent… an hour-long lesson in empathy... one of the most animated guys you’ll ever see.”
-CBC, Canada
+“Laugh out loud funny and so intelligent… one of the most animated guys you’ll ever see.”
+Canadian Broadcasting Corporation ★★★★

-"Gee plays several characters in this story of lost souls… few people can tell a shaggy dog story with as much comic detail, energy and pizzazz as this talented Brit... you're definitely in (Kevin's) corner, no matter what happens.”
+"Few people can tell a shaggy dog story with as much comic detail, energy and pizzazz as this talented Brit... you're definitely in (Kevin's) corner, no matter what happens.”
 Calgary Herald

-"Just the right amount of gravitas, skepticism, gusto and wit!”
-Edmonton Journal ★★★★
+"Just the right amount of gravitas, scepticism, gusto and wit.”
+Edmonton Journal, Alberta ★★★★

-"Hilarious… bound to simultaneously break hearts and lift spirits.”
+"Hilarious… a captivating show, bound to simultaneously break hearts and lift spirits.”
 Vue Weekly, Alberta ★★★★